opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

     - stdout:
 ```

-Create the following file named `logs_json.log` and replace the `path` in the file source of your `pipeline.yaml` with this filepath.
+Create a log file named `logs_json.log` and replace the `path` in the file source of your `pipeline.yaml` with this filepath.

 ```json
 {"message": "value"}